Each year, millions of Muslims travel to Makkah to perform Hajj, with many also travelling farther north to the city of Madinah.

 The annual pilgrimage takes place during Dhu Al Hijjah, the last month of the Islamic calendar.

-It lasts between four to six days, depending on the speed of the pilgrim.
+It lasts between four to six days, depending on one's speed.

 What is the importance of Hajj?